kinsly/quad-test/README.md

 # Quard Intel Test
+Here I am using Sanctum tokens to authenticate requests to the API.
+Should pass the token in the Authorization header as a Bearer token.

+Check ```./Documentation``` folder for API documenation created with API including all postman requests.

+## Application
-1. Using API authentication with sanctum with session and XSRF TOKEN.
+1. Using API authentication with sanctum.
 2. Using user roles from spatie.
 Available roles are admin and client.
 3. Used database tables are users, products and orders for this test.
 (Check documentation folder in this repository for database diagram)
 4. Seeding admin user with admin privileges.